 Nature takes on the leading role on the Hohe Mark RadRoute.
 The more than 300-kilometre-long cycle route in the southern and western Münsterland region delights with large lakes, tranquil ponds, deep forests, wide horizons and a surprisingly diverse landscape.
 Rare wet meadows and floodplain landscapes are home to countless birds and insects.
 You will encounter wild cattle, Konik and wild horses, eagles, wolves and even bears.
 Castles, fortresses and lively towns shine in the supporting roles.
 A cycle tour full of surprises.

-Water is the defining element on the first part of the Hohe Mark Nature Park Route.
-The picturesque Steverauen form the prelude to numerous nature experiences along the cycle path.
+Water is the defining element on the first part of the Hohe Mark Cycle Route.
+The picturesque Steverauen form the prelude to numerous nature experiences along the cycle route.
 Wild cattle, horses and donkeys populate the banks of the small river, which has developed into a true natural paradise in its floodplains.
 The fact that water plays an important role as a transport route becomes clear at the latest when you take a look at the nearby Dortmund-Ems Canal.

 Not far away, the Stever flows through the two reservoirs of Haltern am See.
 The tree-lined lakeside paths offer wonderful views of the lake district.
 Plan some time for a boat trip across the reservoir.
 You have to get out of the saddle at Westruper Heide .
 The sandy paths, only a few metres from the reservoir, are reserved for pedestrians.
 However, a walk through the silence of the heath is one of the highlights of the cycle tour.